Screening and Diagnosis | Personalized Treatment

 Patients who present with suspicious melanoma symptoms to their primary care physician will most likely undergo a biopsy (for melanoma detection) of potentially affected tissue by a dermatologist or a surgeon.
 Diagnosis is then confirmed through pathology tests of the tissue.

-The Multidisciplinary Melanoma Clinic, held every second and fourth Friday afternoon at Highland Park Kellogg Cancer Center, provides patients with access to NorthShore Medical Group physicians for coordinated early diagnosis and expert treatment for their melanoma and other concerning moles.
+The Multidisciplinary Melanoma Clinic, held Fridays at Highland Park Kellogg Cancer Center, provides patients with access to NorthShore Medical Group physicians for screening, early diagnosis and multidisciplinary care for their melanoma.

 If a melanoma diagnosis is made, the physician will determine the severity or stage of the cancer, including whether it has spread to other areas of the body.